ali-py3/whoispy/README.md

 # whoops tools

-This tool do whois from ip. you can give file contains ip or give a single ip to the tool
+This tool do whois from ip (like whois tool but with better managment ). you can give file contains ip or give a single ip to the tool

 # Files